 Anyone who knows me well knows I am not a morning person…not even close.
 When the alarm goes off…my first thought usually is, “It can’t be morning already?” 😉 I feel groggy, sluggish and slow moving.
 I’ve learned that the first thing I have to do in the am is take a shower.
 Without a shower, I don’t feel fully awake until 11:30 am.
 My best thinking and energy levels are between 7 pm and 1 a.m.
 If only the world operated on those hours as well.
 Ha!

-My hubby on the other hand is pretty much the polar opposite.
+My hubby, on the other hand, is pretty much the polar opposite.
 He practically is jumping out of bed a few minutes before his alarm goes off.
 When we were newly married, my husband would wake up between 5 – 5:30 no matter if it was a weekday or weekend.
-I used to tell him that Sunday was a day of rest and he should come back to bed and REST.

 Instead of trying to change me, he just replied with all the reasons why it was great to start the day early.
 Perhaps, you have heard some of these too.